AurelianSpodarec/GTA_UltimateMenu/README.md

 Ultimate Menu is open source enhancement for GTA5 game, based on 2take1 API framework.

-The menu offers a robust amount of highly customisable features, changing how the pedestrian walks, vehicle max speed to a kamikadze plane sent by you on a player of your choise 😜
+The menu offers a robust amount of highly customisable features, changing how the pedestrian walks, vehicle max speed to a kamikadze plane sent by you on a player of your choice 😜

 # Contributions